alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 0         | Suite Offer            | 11                      |
 | 0         | Min 5 nights           | 3                       |

 As in the case for gender, here we can also see the top age groups per booking rate.
-It is not surprising age group 0 is leading in almsot all booking rates if this group acts like a 'null' or 'other' for this segment, catching all reservations with no age group.
+It is not surprising age group 0 is leading in almost all booking rates if this group acts like a 'null' or 'other' for this segment, effectively catching all reservations with no age group.
 To gain more insights into the trends of each group, let's break down the analysis:

 #### **Age Group 0:**